casbin/envoy-authz/README.md

 ## Community

-In case of any query, you can ask on our gitter [channel](https://gitter.im/casbin/lobby).
+In case of any query, you can ask on our [Discord](https://discord.gg/S5UjpzGZjN).